-Besides a loan approval appraisal, the third most common for escrow to bog down timelines and stress everybody out is the “Home Inspection.
+Lender Paid Closing CostsBesides a loan approval and appraisal, the third most common way escrow slows down timelines and stresses everybody out is through a Home Inspection.

 Home Inspections –

 7 Tips for Negotiating!
-Repairs, credits and reductions
+Repairs, credits, and reductions

 BY CARA AMEER